by Judy Newman with Alexie Basil

 “After reading Ramona Quimby, Age 8, I was reminded of my own experiences in third grade.
 Just like Ramona with the letter Q, I found myself struggling to accept that I had to learn how to write the letters all over again.”

 Everyone at Scholastic Book Clubs was excited to return to Beverly Cleary’s Klickitat Street this week.
-Watch the Book Boys drop everything and read (and even make a new friend!); discover how teacher Michele Lambraia’s fourth graders learn about some hilarious idioms and compare their families to the Quimbys in Book Talks; check out a fun interview with Beverly Cleary herself in Behind the Scenes; and post photos of your students “dropping everything to read” for a chance to win a free Book Box in Cooked Up from a Book!
+Watch the Book Boys drop everything and read (and even make a new friend!); discover how teacher Michele Lambraia’s fourth graders learn about some hilarious idioms and compare their families to the Quimbys in Book Talks; check out a fun interview with Beverly Cleary herself in Behind the Scenes; and download a free printable reading-response activity (that doubles as a bookmark) in Cooked Up from a Book.

 I hope you enjoy Ramona Quimby, Age 8 and that, at least most of the time, you get what you want for dinner.